argonde/codeSkills/README.md

 * [Python Course](https://www.python-course.eu/python3_course.php): Comprehensive and free tutorial, reaching up to advanced OOP, passing through, _Numerical Python_, to inlcude _Machine Learning_ and _Tkinter_.

+* [PyEnv Tutorial](https://github.com/pyenv/pyenv): An alternative to Conda, this tutorial works on yet another way to safely create __virtual environments__ (directories where to isolate a recipie of python binaries and required libraries for a task) managed by __pip__ on Windows or MacOS.

 * [StatsModels Tutorial](https://github.com/jseabold/tutorial): This is repository of _Jupyter Notebooks_ dealing with the [StatsModels](https://www.statsmodels.org/stable/index.html) module, for those interested on statistics with Python.

 * [SciPy Lecture Notes](http://www.scipy-lectures.org/): A brief (1-2 hours per module) introduction to the tools and techniques of Python's [SciPy](https://www.scipy.org/) module.

 <br><br>
 [R](#contents)